Neurotech Has Its Own Ethical Considerations Outside the AI Ethics Landscape

 The other term to define is:

-No matter how well-intended Berger and Rossi (2023) — and other researchers like them who work for other tech companies like IBM — may be to help us expand our understanding of AI ethics and its correlations to neurotech ethics, it's important to note the practice of neurotechnology has its OWN set of ethical concerns completely independent of AI.
+No matter how well-intended Berger and Rossi (2023) — and other researchers like them who work for other tech companies, like IBM — might be to help us expand our understanding of AI ethics and its correlations to neurotech ethics, it's important to note the practice of neurotechnology has its OWN set of ethical concerns completely independent of AI.

 As Müller and Rotter (2017) point out, sticking wires onto (or inside) people's head (otherwise referenced as "technological interventions") to see how their brains work is a discipline wrought with its own set of ethical considerations; some of which include unintended impacts to a subject's brain, their person, their sense of identity, or their personality.